nihitgupta2/devstudio/llms-install.md

 uvx devstudio-mcp
 ```

-This command automatically downloads, installs, and runs the server without any permanent installation.
+This command automatically downloads, installs, and runs the server from PyPI without any permanent installation.

 ## Installation Methods